recyclarr/recyclarr/README.md

 Recyclarr requires a YAML configuration file in order to work.
 Run the steps below if you want to get started with a minimal configuration file.

-- Run `recyclarr create-config` to create a starter `recyclarr.yml` file in the same directory as the executable.
+- Run `recyclarr create-config` to create a starter `recyclarr.yml` file in the [application data directory][appdata].
 You can also use `--path` to customize the filename and location.
 - Open the generated YAML file from the previous step.
 At a minimum you must update the `base_url` and `api_key` settings for each service that you want to use.
 Change/delete other parts of the file as you see fit.